 When the engine compresses only the air in the cylinder, it raises the temperature to such a high degree that the ignition of atomized diesel fuel that is injected into the combustion chamber is spontaneous.
 The torque (rotational force) produced by a diesel engine is controlled by manipulating the air-fuel ratio, which means, instead of controlling the air intake, the diesel engine works by altering the amount of fuel that gets injected.
 This air-fuel ratio is usually high.

-Did You Know, What is the difference between Torque and Horsepower?
+Did You Know the difference between Torque and Horsepower?

 Diesel engines can be designed in both two-stroke cycles and four-stroke cycles.
 Initially in the past, they were used as a replacement for steam engines.
 Later on, their usage was carried into submarines and ships.
 Further down the timeline, they were used in locomotives, trucks, and electricity generation plants.
 Then in the 1930s, they began to be used in automobiles, and since then, gradually, the utilization of diesel engines in larger vehicles has increased.